Concern Worldwide, a company limited by guarantee, Registered Company Number: 39647, Registered Revenue Number: CHY 5745,

 Phone: +353 1 417 7700

 Concern's Board of Directors is elected from the membership at each annual general meeting.

-The current members of Concern's Council are as follows: John Treacy (Chairperson) Ciunas Bunworth, Donal D'Arcy, Jacinta Flanagan, Colin Gordon, Paul Jeffcutt, Michael Kenny, Cyril Maybury, Teresa McColgan, Tom Moran, Barbara O'Reilly, Nora Owen, Gary Rice, David Ritchie, Catherine Corcoran, Rachel Rodgers, Jan Rotte, Joanna Geraghty, Donald Workman, Zamila Bunglawala, Rosalyn Tamming and Cormac Murphy.
+The current members of Concern's Council are as follows: John Treacy (Chairperson) Ciunas Bunworth, Donal D'Arcy, Jacinta Flanagan, Colin Gordon, Paul Jeffcutt, Michael Kenny, Cyril Maybury, Teresa McColgan, Barbara O'Reilly, Nora Owen, Gary Rice, David Ritchie, Catherine Corcoran, Rachel Rodgers, Jan Rotte, Joanna Geraghty, Donald Workman, Zamila Bunglawala, Rosalyn Tamming and Cormac Murphy.

 Biographies of our Directors